ReneNyffenegger/runVBAFilesInOffice/Outlook/README.md

 Unfortunately, it seems impossible to get hold of the `VBComponents` interface through `outlook.application`.
-So, use the `-ol` flag when invokking `runVBAFilesInOffice.vbs`.
+So, use the `-ol` flag when invoking `runVBAFilesInOffice.vbs`.